ttkart/Road2A/README.md

 * The website must be maintained every 6 months with updated features (ex: graphics, fixed bugs).
 * Students and tutors must be able to recover their login info (serviceability).
 * The website must be available to Students and Tutors 90% of the time (reliability).

-## Use Cases:
-* Students sign up for new account.
-* Students login or logout.
-* Students sign up for appointment.
-* Student cancels appointment.
-* Tutor approving their current requested appointments.